 First, what is beard oil use for?

 Beard oil is used as a moisturizing agent both for the beard itself and also the skin underneath.
 During the growth process, the beard and skin can be left untreated and exposed to harsh and chemical filled soaps.
 As a result of using these chemicals on a daily basis, the beard hair is robbed of its natural healthy oils and becomes dry, brittle, and hard.
 The skin can also become damaged and if not moisturized can become dry, flaky, and irritated.
-With thick curly hair, this damaged skin can aid in the formation of ingrown hairs and inflammation (bumps).
+With thick curly hair, this damaged skin can aid in the formation of ingrown hairs and inflammation (bumps and redness).

 This is where quality beard oil comes into play.
 Beard oil should contain moisturizing properties that are beneficial to both the hair and the skin.
 It should also have some anti-biotic and anti-bacterial properties to help cleanse and detoxify.
 This benefit is found when essential oils are added.
 Quality beard oil should be easily absorbed into the skin and hair leaving the beard soft, moisturized, and healthy.